Kidrah-kun/NetClone/README.md

 # NetClone
-a clone of Netflix made using JavaScript , React Js ,html and css
+a clone of Netflix made using TMDB api . tech stack used:
+          JavaScript
+          React Js
+          html
+          css